Rounge-lab/GENOMICON-Seq/README.md

 The main output from each simulation are the generated FASTQ.GZ files, and overview of the muations and their frequencies after the sample generation and after the simulated library preparation processes.

 Here we will show how to set up and run the simulations, briefly inroduce the paramters, main input and main outputs.
-However, for a more detailed explanation please see the full GENOMICON-Seq manual.
+However, for a more detailed explanation about the design and theoretical background please see the full GENOMICON-Seq manual.

 ## Quick set-up